dominiclabuguen/dominiclabuguen/README.md

 Hello!
 My name is Dominic Labuguen

-I am a fullstack developer, musician, and student
+I am a full stack developer, musician, and student